yallie/pg_global_temp_tables/README.md

 -- date        | timestamptz | null            | null          | 0
 ```

 Also, there are lots Postgres-specific tables, views and functions in pg_catalog chema, such as format_type function (these are non-standard, however).
 Querying these tables often works faster than the standard information_schema views because the views combine multiple data sources.
-As we don't really need to be ANSI SQL standard-compliant, we're chosing to use native Postgres tables.
+As we don't really need to be ANSI SQL standard-compliant, let's use native Postgres tables.
 Here is how we generate a `create table` statement:

 ```sql
 select format(